Originally written for the iPod Touch in September 2015, updated August 2022

 - Create a New AppleID.

-- Because you are not signed into iCloud, you cannot risk disclosing your contacts to Apple.
-This means it is relatively safe to use the Contacts app, depending on your threat model.
-This method is easiest to manage, since you can grant Signal access to Contacts.
-There are two obvious risks here:
+- Offline data: Since you are not signed into iCloud, you cannot risk disclosing your contacts, calendars, and notes data to Apple or your local government willingly (if your government has forced Apple to host iCloud data in your country instead of, or in addition to, the USA).
+This means it is relatively safe to use the Contacts, Calendar, and Notes apps, depending on your threat model.
+Using Apple’s Contacts app is seamless since you can safely grant Signal access to contacts.

-- -You have to trust Signal to continue to implement security features that prevent themselves from ever having cleartext access to your contacts.
-This risk is low, since you are already trusting Signal with the confidentiality and integrity of the content of your communications and whom you are in communications with.
+- You have to trust Signal to continue to implement trustworthy cryptographic security mechanisms that continue to prevent themselves from ever having cleartext access to your contacts.
+This risk is low, since you are already trusting Signal with the confidentiality and integrity of the content of your communications and whom you communicate with via Signal.
+This risk is also low because Signal does not have any financial motivation to collect your contacts in any way.
+In fact, data storage is expensive, and responding to government requests for users data is expensive, so it is cheaper for Signal to never have this data.

 DEFCON ONE configuration